alex-powell-1/business-automations/README.md

 #### Resizing
 If a .jpg image is larger than 1.8 MB, the function will use the Lanczos resampling algorithm to reduce file size while also reducing resolution to the specified constant in the module.
-For BigCommerce, this has been set to 1280x1280 pixels in January of 2024, though the process will maintain the aspect ratios of non-1:1 ratio images.
+For BigCommerce, this has been set to 1280x1280 pixels in January 2024, though the process will maintain the aspect ratios of non-1:1 ratio images.
 Furthermore, this process will maintain the image rotation metadata (EXIF_ORIENTATION).
 #### Reformatting
 All files ending in .jpeg will be renamed to .jpg.